StepuroElena/mobile-qa-automation/README.md

 **Return-type convention:** every action method in `BasePage` returns a result appropriate to what the action does — navigational actions (e.g. `Tap` on an element that leads to another screen) return an instance of the destination page, while non-navigational actions (`GetText`, `TypeText`, etc.) return the relevant value or `void`.
 This is implemented once in `BasePage` and inherited/reused across all page classes, keeping navigation and interaction patterns consistent throughout the framework.

 **Logging:** in addition to the logging already built into `BasePage`'s methods, every page class adds its own logging call around each action — recording which page the action is happening on, which locator is being used, and what action is being performed.
 This makes it possible to trace exact UI interactions step-by-step in the ReportPortal / Serilog output, beyond just the step-level (`StepLogger`) logging.

-#### SOLID in practice

-- **SRP** — each page class is responsible only for interactions on its own screen; locators are extracted into separate locator classes rather than mixed into page logic.
-- **OCP** — adding a new platform (driver factory) or a new page doesn't require modifying existing classes, only adding new ones.
-- **LSP** — `AndroidDriverFactory` and `IosDriverFactory` are interchangeable through the `IDriverFactory` interface; the rest of the framework doesn't care which one is used.
-- **DIP** — tests and page classes depend on the `ITestLogger` abstraction for logging, not on Serilog directly, so the logging library can be swapped without touching test code.

 ### Configuration